September 2012 Democratic Party of Japan leadership election: Contest

 Following Ozawa's secession, senior party leaders sought to reinforce Noda's leadership to avoid further damage.
 Secretary-general Azuma Koshiishi, policy chief Seiji Maehara, foreign minister Kōichirō Genba, and deputy Prime Minister Katsuya Okada all called for his re-election.
+In terms of factional support, he was supported by his own, the Kan, Maehara, Tarutoko, and ex-DSP factions.
 Commentators judged that, between Maehara's support and the departure of many of the "anti-mainstream" members with Ozawa, Noda's re-election was close to assured.

 The scattered anti-Noda groups struggled to find a viable candidate.
 In early September, there was a strong movement to draft environment minister Goshi Hosono to challenge Noda.
 At 41 and with little cabinet experience, he was considered a fresh face who some believed stood a better chance of winning a general election than Noda.
 Key supporters included Junya Ogawa from the Maehara faction, Takeshi Shina formerly from the Ozawa faction, Keisuke Tsumura from the Kan faction, and Shinji Tarutoko from the Kano faction.
 He initially denied any interest in standing, but as nominations approached he said on the 5th would have to "seriously consider it".
 He met with Noda on the 7th and informed him that he would not run after all.

 With no unified anti-Noda candidate, three leaders of "anti-mainstream" factions ran independently.
 Michihiko Kano was supported by his own faction, Hirotaka Akamatsu by former JSP members, and Kazuhiro Haraguchi by remnants of the Ozawa faction.

 A Sankei Shimbun and Fuji News Network theoretical poll at the start of September found Maehara was the most popular candidate among the public with 18% support.
 Prime Minister Noda was a close second with 16.1%.
 Katsuya Okada polled 13.4% and Hosono 3%.
 Among DPJ supporters, Noda placed first with 31.1%.

 Sumio Mabuchi, last-place finisher in the 2011 contest, intended to run but withdrew on 8 September citing the need to unify anti-Noda forces.
 Mitsuru Sakurai announced on the same day that he was withdrawing due to inability to gather the twenty nominations required to stand.
 A group of about ten Diet members launched a campaign to support Makiko Tanaka under the name "Group to Produce a Female Prime Minister", but she stated she would not run and endorsed Noda.